 | Skill supply-chain exposure | Trust-boundary calibration | Third-party skills, hooks, and tools are treated as inputs crossing a boundary, not harmless instructions.[9] |

 Principles guide behavior.
-Hooks make drift visible before the reviewer pays the cost.
+Hooks make drift visible — and stoppable — before the reviewer pays the cost.

 The fastest win is to drop the five principles into the agent instruction file.
 That improves the default.
-It does not enforce anything.
+It doesn't enforce anything.

 Enforcement starts with two hooks.
-First, a pre-edit hook that compares Edit and Write targets against the declared scope list.
-If a file is outside scope, the agent has to record a scope expansion reason before the edit.
-Second, a test-file hook that detects changes to *_test.*, *.test.*, test_*, or __tests__/* in the same session as production files.
-That hook does not block all test edits.
-It forces a declaration: new failing test, contract change, or test-only stale expectation.
+First, a PreToolUse hook that compares Edit and Write targets against the declared scope list.
+If a file is outside scope, the agent has to record a scope expansion reason before the edit proceeds.
+Second, a PreToolUse hook that detects changes to *_test.*, *.test.*, test_*, or __tests__/* in the same session as production files.
+That hook doesn't block all test edits — it forces a declaration: new failing test, contract change, or stale test.

-The third hook is post-completion.
+The third hook is Stop-triggered.
 Reject completions that lack DONE, VERIFIED, and NOT VERIFIED.
 This is not style policing.
-It is review hygiene.
-A reviewer should not need to infer whether bun run test ran from a confident paragraph.
+It's review hygiene.
+A reviewer shouldn't need to infer whether bun run test ran from a confident paragraph.

 Replace the four-rule prompt block with the hardened versions.
 Keep them terse.
 The anti-pattern names are the valuable part.